·4 min read·Caligari

 What Is Joke DNA?
 How AI Analyzes Your Stand-Up Material

-Caligari's Joke DNA feature uses AI to analyze your comedy writing — finding patterns, flagging structural issues, and helping you understand why some bits work while others don't.
+Caligari's Joke DNA uses AI to analyze your comedy writing, finding structural patterns and helping you understand why some bits work while others don't.

 What Is Joke DNA?